-In March 2017, we entered into an additional ASR with a financial institution for an up-front payment of \$50 million, in exchange for an initial delivery of 1.3 million shares based on our then current market price of our common stock.
-Final settlement is scheduled to occur during the third quarter of 2017 and will be based on the volume-weighted average price of our common stock over the term of the agreement less an agreed upon discount.
+In June 2015, we announced that our Board of Directors had authorized a stock repurchase program for the repurchase of up to \$150 million of our Class A common stock.
+We have completed our commitment to repurchase shares under this repurchase program authorization, subject to final settlement of our accelerated share repurchase entered into in March 2017, under which we made an up-front payment of \$50 million, in exchange for an initial delivery of 1.3 million shares based on our then current market price of our Class A common stock.
+Final settlement is scheduled to occur during the third quarter of 2017 and will be based on the volume-weighted average price of our Class A common stock over the term of the agreement less an agreed upon discount.